ThinkerYzu/trace_dwarf/README.md

     dot -Tpng net.dot > net.png

+## Generate Compile Unit Diagram
+draw-compile-units.py generates dot files to describe the dependencies of compile units.
+A compile unit is usually a source file; for example, a .c file.
+Compile unit diagrams can help us the structure of a source repository at compile unit level.

+Here is an example,

+    draw-compile-units.py -o sysfs_btf.dot \
+        -n 2 \
+        -f ~kernel/bpf/sysfs_bpf.c \
+        callgraph.sqlite3

+This command will generate a dot file to describe compile units that call functions provided by "sysfs_btf.c".

 ## Highlights
 You can highlight functions or types by using '-L <symbol>' option.
 A highlighted function or type will be in red.